 Image courtesy of BBC

 Yes that’s right, folks.
-Poldark is back on our screens on the 4th September after a 16 month break and Aidan Turner says it’s going to be a big one!
-We honestly couldn’t be more excited so in anticipation of this beautiful show (and its beautiful leading man) returning to us we have compiled a list of the best places to visit around Cornwall so you can step straight into the action.
+Poldark is filming again and Aidan Turner says it’s going to be a big one!
+We honestly couldn’t be more excited, so in anticipation of this beautiful show returning to us we have compiled a list of the best places to visit around Cornwall so you can step straight into the action.

 A stone’s throw from our front door, Charlestown is a fantastic harbour town full of stunning scenery, impressive boats and some great filming locations.
 This place isn’t just famous for featuring on Poldark; it’s also had a starring role in the Three Musketeers and The Eagle has Landed.